tsobako/FPF/FPF-Spec.md

   Engineering descriptions, safety cases, governance dossiers, research artefacts — all become instances of the same multi‑view pattern, enabling coherent tooling and education.

 * **Explicit, testable viewpoints.**
   Viewpoints move from vague labels (“architecture view”) to first‑class objects (`U.Viewpoint`) with stakeholder families, concerns, allowed D/S kinds, and conformance rules.
-This allows ATS‑style checks and better review practices.
+This allows `OperationalGate(profile)` checks and better review practices.

 * **Views as disciplined projections, not new documents.**
   `U.View` is an episteme generated by viewings, not a free‑floating PowerPoint.
 This constrains what tools are allowed to do when “generating views”, and prevents silent strengthening of commitments.